danielhauchler/js-references/README.md

-# Web Development References to become a Web Developer
+# References to become a Web Developer

 > A curated list of public web development resources.